annakaringal/meter-readings/README.md

 Examples of good images can be found in the folder `sample-data`.
 Examples of bad images can be found `sample-data/unsupported`.

 Currently only supports meters where dials are in a straight row, and not in an arc.

+### TODO:

+- support for meters with dials arranged in an arc
+- refine circle filtering algorithm